kholk/kernel-upstream/Documentation/vm/page_migration.rst

      PG_isolated is alias with PG_reclaim flag so driver shouldn't use the flag for own purpose.

-Quantifying Migration
+Monitoring Migration
 =====================

-Following events can be used to quantify page migration.
+The following events (counters) can be used to monitor page migration.

-1. PGMIGRATE_SUCCESS       /* Normal page migration success */
+1. PGMIGRATE_SUCCESS: Normal page migration success.
+Each count means that a page was migrated.
+If the page was a non-THP page, then this counter is increased by one.
+If the page was a THP, then this counter is increased by the number of THP subpages.
+For example, migration of a single 2MB THP that has 4KB-size base pages (subpages) will cause this counter to increase by 512.

-2. PGMIGRATE_FAIL          /* Normal page migration failure */
+2. PGMIGRATE_FAIL: Normal page migration failure.
+Same counting rules as for _SUCCESS, above: this will be increased by the number of subpages, if it was a THP.

-3. THP_MIGRATION_SUCCESS   /* Transparent huge page migration success */
+3. THP_MIGRATION_SUCCESS: A THP was migrated without being split.

-4. THP_MIGRATION_FAILURE   /* Transparent huge page migration failure */
+4. THP_MIGRATION_FAIL: A THP could not be migrated nor it could be split.

-5. THP_MIGRATION_SPLIT     /* Transparent huge page got split, retried */
+5. THP_MIGRATION_SPLIT: A THP was migrated, but not as such: first, the THP had to be split.
+After splitting, a migration retry was used for it's sub-pages.

-THP_MIGRATION_SUCCESS is when THP is migrated successfully without getting split into it's subpages.
-THP_MIGRATION_FAILURE is when THP could neither be migrated nor be split.
-THP_MIGRATION_SPLIT is when THP could not just be migrated as is but instead get split into it's subpages and later retried as normal pages.
-THP events would also update normal page migration statistics PGMIGRATE_SUCCESS and PGMIGRATE_FAILURE.
-These events will help in quantifying and analyzing various THP migration events including both success and failure cases.
+THP_MIGRATION_* events also update the appropriate PGMIGRATE_SUCCESS or PGMIGRATE_FAIL events.
+For example, a THP migration failure will cause both THP_MIGRATION_FAIL and PGMIGRATE_FAIL to increase.

 Christoph Lameter, May 8, 2006.
 Minchan Kim, Mar 28, 2016.